-We begin by reproducing the RPE method with BART-L and fine-tuning it on benchmark datasets\footnote{To the best of our knowledge, the original method was not publicly available.
-We propose an implementation based on an open-source encoder–decoder BART model.}.
+We begin by reproducing the RPE method with BART-L and fine-tuning it on two famous summary benchmark datasets.
 This reproduction confirms the reported length-control behavior, as shown in Table~\ref{tab:length_control}, consistently regarding results from the original paper \citep{miculicichREPILOTSummarizationPrecise2023}.
-It also indicates improved summarization quality relative to baselines without length control, which we reported in Table~\ref{tab:scores_results}.
+It also indicates this method maintains strong summarization quality relative to baselines without length control, which we reported in Table~\ref{tab:scores_results}.
 RPE-BART-L achieves accurate length control within each 10-token target-length bucket.

 However, in approximately $2\%$ of cases, the MAE between the generated and expected lengths exceeds $10$ tokens (see outliers in Figure~\ref{fig:rpe_summaries}).
-Moreover, as shown in Figure~\ref{fig:rpe_long_summaries}, when the requested target length exceeds $350$ tokens\footnote{Target lengths were chosen according to the input article length and sampled at random from out-of-distribution lengths.}, the effectiveness of length control degrades markedly.
-This lack of generalization is precisely what motivated the introduction of our - length invariant - PRE approach, that we experiment in the next section.
+Moreover, as shown in Figure~\ref{fig:rpe_long_summaries}, when the requested target length exceeds $350$ tokens, the effectiveness of length control degrades markedly.
+This lack of generalization\footnote{Target lengths chosen according to the input article length and sampled at random from out-of-distribution lengths.} is precisely what motivated the introduction of our - length invariant - PRE approach, that we experiment in the next section.